Short Take #4: UX/Product Lessons from Your Industry Peers

 Notable Quotes

-"I learned from working with product people how to speak their language like all disciplines."
+"One thing I learned from working with product people is how to speak their language like all disciplines."

-"Some bias against human-centered design comes from concern that ordinary folks don't understand technical requirements."
+"Some bias against human-centered UX comes from concern that ordinary folks don't understand technical software requirements."

-"Doing design right early just like failing early helps to prevent time-consuming mistakes."
+"Doing design right early, just like failing early, helps to prevent time-consuming mistakes."

 "UX people do have research methods that fit into shorter product development cycles."

-"We don't have to talk about the engineering but talk about the value and that includes usability and that is what builds trust."
+"From an engineer's perspective, we don't have to talk about the engineering but talk about the value, including usability, and that is what builds trust."

 Or choose a question: